iitimii/ESP-Arduino-Distance-Sensor/README.md

 Procedure:

 1. Connect the Sharp GP2Y0A21YK0F Analog Distance Sensor:
-Begin by connecting the Sharp sensor to the ESP32 board.
+Begin by connecting the Sharp sensor to the Arduino board.
 Ensure the appropriate voltage and ground connections are made, and connect the sensor's output pin to an analog input pin (pin A0) on the Arduino.

 2. Setup the Button and LCD with ESP32:
 Connect the one end of push button switch to ground and the other to pin 15 on the ESP32, this makes the switch a pull up swicth.
 Solder the LCD to the IIC interface, making the necessary connections for power and data.
 Connect the LED 16x2 module (now soldered to the IIC) to the ESP32 board.
 Use the appropriate digital pins for button input and LED output.